 The Lord of the Rings trilogy remains to be one of the most epic fantasy film franchise in history.
 These films are a perfect example of taking the core components of the film and turning it into a visual journey that perfectly captures the sense of adventure, danger, and bonds of friendship.

-Twilight usually gets the credit for kicking off this trend in YA adaptation, but the Hunger Games series took these adaptations to new heights and demonstrated the quality that can come from a Young Adult adaptation.
-Now, the only reason the first film isn’t featured is because it was the weakest installment to the franchise.
+Twilight usually gets the credit for kicking off this trend in YA adaptation, but The Hunger Games series took these adaptations to new heights and demonstrated the quality that can come from a Young Adult adaptation.
+Now, the only reason the first film isn’t featured is that it was the weakest instalment to the franchise.
 Catching Fire was a massive step up in the storytelling and the visual impact of this adaptation.